Are Dogs Pack Animals?

 - Wolves live in a pack of up to 42.
 Wolves are typically territorial and as David Mech states “may migrate hundreds of kilometers between where they raise their pups and where they take those pups in winter to follow their prey.”
 There is enormous variation in the wolves’ environment.

-Domesticated dogs clearly do not migrate these distances nor fit these migration patterns, and do not share these character traits.
+- Domesticated dogs clearly do not migrate these distances nor fit these migration patterns, and do not share these character traits.

-Dogs are not wolves or pack animals.
+People are not chimps and dogs are not wolves, alpha, or pack animals.